CarlYChern/python_challenge_1/README.md

 Repository: python_challenge_1

 ## What it does it do

-  Adapt menu to allow customers to place and order.
+* Adapt menu to allow customers to place and order.
-  This includes storing the customer order and printing the receipt with the total prices of all items ordered.
+* This includes storing the customer order and printing the receipt with the total prices of all items ordered.
 ---
 ## Overview
-  Print menu - code already provided.
+* Print menu - code already provided.
-  Order system
+* Order system - new code.
-  Order receipt
+* Order receipt - new code.
 ---
 ## Small sample program output